jeffpamer/mixinsPost/post.md

 A common problem you will face when developing Backbone applications is deciding where to put shared logic.
 At first blush, inheritance (via `extend`) can solve most of your problems.
 When you have a group of similar classes, simply make a common ancenstor and have them all inherit it.
-What happens when you have a group of *unrelated* classes that need a similar feature?
+But what happens when you have a group of *unrelated* classes that need a similar feature?
 This is where the [Mixin pattern](http://en.wikipedia.org/wiki/Mixin) becomes incredibly useful.

-For the use of this article, we will be making a simple mixin that pops up an alert message with some text when a method is called.
+For the use of this article, we will be making a simple mixin that shows a pop-up alert message with some text when a method is called.

 ## First Attempt

 Our first foray into mixing in functionality to our views will be quite simple.
-First we will create an object to house our grouped functions, and then we will attach it to our Backbone view.
+First, we will create an object to house our grouped functions, and then we will attach it to our Backbone view:

 ```javascript
 var alertMixin = {